jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.06.02.md

 ## Modules
   - Brian completed all the modules in the VESimHouseholds package.
 These modules include CreateHouseholds, PredictWorkers, AssignLifeCycle, PredictIncome, PredictHousing
-  - Implemented module testing capabilities offered by the visioneval package
+  - Implemented the new module testing capabilities offered by the visioneval package

 ## Models
   - VERSPM model still needs to be updated to use new VESimHouseholds modules